 So, to sum up this example prescription, -5.00 / -1.50 x 180 indicates that this person would be moderately short-sighted, with a moderate degree of horizontal astigmatism.

+In the video above, Mr Glenn Carp explains that the prescription is the extent of your refractive error.
 Your prescription is unique to you.
 It will determine the lenses in your glasses and contact lenses and, importantly, your suitability for different types of Laser Eye Surgery.